antmicro/sv-bugpoint/README.md

 Each removal attempt is tested with a user-supplied script to check whether it didn't change the property of interest (e.g. hide the bug, or cause a different error message).
 Minimization is performed iteratively until no further changes can be applied.

-`sv-bugpoint` currently only works on single-file inputs (e.g. source that's already been preprocessed).

 ## Building

 Run: